jnafolayan/techmergency-codethecurve2020/README.md

 Our solution will be built using React for the front-end, and consume APIs powered by Node.js.
 The entirety of the service will be deployed on DigitalOcean droplets.

--Frontend: React
+- Frontend: React
--Backend: Node.js
+- Backend: Node.js
--Database: MongoDB
+- Database: MongoDB
--Deployment: Ubuntu environ hosted in DigitalOcean droplets
+- Deployment: Ubuntu environ hosted in DigitalOcean droplets

 ## Miscellanous